shenef/Boktai-Speedrunning/src/shinbok/any.md

 Take the elevator to go back to **1F**.

 Proceed in the ↖️ direction, then ↙️, ↘️ and ↙️ twice to reach the purification area.
-_The banana effect should stop are the dialog begins._
+_The Power Nut effect should stop where the dialog begins._

 ### <span class="purification">Hresvelgr Purification</span>